Nonsurgical Weight Loss Procedures (Bariatric Endoscopy)

 How Nonsurgical Weight Loss Procedures Work

-An endoscope is a thin, flexible tube with a light and camera at its tip that allows your doctor to view your internal organs or perform a procedure.
-The endoscope is inserted through a small opening in your body, such as your mouth, to reach your GI tract.
+Endoscopy is a thin, flexible tube with a light and camera at its tip that allows your doctor to view your internal organs.
+The endoscope is inserted through a small opening in your body, such as your mouth, to reach your stomach and small bowel.
 Special instruments can be passed through the endoscope so your doctor can place a device or medication in your stomach.

 These procedures require specialists with advanced training in GI endoscopy.
 Our surgeons and gastroenterologist have completed this advanced training and have years of experience performing these procedures with positive outcomes.
 We also train future weight loss surgeons to perform these procedures.